Sonja Morgan Dishes On Bethenny Frankel’s Divorce: ‘Wow On So Many Levels’

 Last year, the Skinnygirl owner questioned whether Sonja Morgan was truly her friend, as she was launching her own brand of Prosecco.
 She felt that Morgan was trying to launch a brand that was a cheater brand of her own as if Sonja wanted a piece of her success.
 The two eventually made up and they appear to be great friends again.
 But things are not as great with Ramona Singer.
 These two used to be so close, but they have grown apart.
 They have both accused one another of drinking too much.

 “Though Ramona, in the end, helped me with my approach, I felt she had said very unsupportive things and facilitated Dorinda in separating us.
 I was not happy with what thy were saying about me behind my back.
 Especially Ramona, because we were good friends.
 She never sticks up for me.
 I’m always there to fight for her.
 And Luann—I’m always there for her, no matter what man comes along.
 Even if they dated me first.
 I wasn’t predicting doom for her and Tom.
 I was just saying I’m there for her no matter what.
 Always have.
 Whether they are together or not.
 Now she’s mad at me?
-Geeez,” Sonja Morgan continues in her blog, according to Bravo.
+Geeez,” Sonja Morgan continues on her blog, according to Bravo.

 Last year, everyone was worried about Morgan, so it will be interesting to see how this season of the show ends, especially since Sonja has changed so much.